-For weeks, thousands of students have been demonstrating in an orderly manner against a bill that would allow foreign private universities to set up campuses in Greece, arguing that this would devalue degrees from public universities.
+For weeks, thousands of students have been demonstrating in an orderly manner against a bill that would allow foreign private universities to set up campuses in Greece, saying it would devalue degrees from public universities.

-It was only when Greek Prime Minister Kyriakos Mitsotakis called on lawmakers to vote on the bill that the anger of thousands of protesting students really boiled over.
+It was only when Greek Prime Minister Kyriakos Mitsotakis called on lawmakers to vote on the bill that the anger of thousands of student protesters really flared.

 Greek university students clash with riot police amid tear gas and petrol bombs in Athens.
 Photo: Reuters

-“We are afraid that our efforts to graduate will never help us get a job anywhere,” said Stratos Katselis, a 25-year-old student.
+"We fear that our efforts to graduate will never help us get a job anywhere," said Stratos Katselis, a 25-year-old student.

 Greece spends 3% to 4% of its annual GDP on education, below the EU average.
-The bill also provides for increased funding for public universities, Mr Mitsotakis said.
+Mr Mitsotakis said the bill also provides for increased funding for public universities.

 Ngoc Anh (according to Reuters)